-In order to fund the remaining balance of approximately \$50 million on the maturity of the Existing Debentures, Edco Capital Corporation, a corporation controlled by N. Murray Edwards, the Chairman of the Board of the Corporation, has provided a loan of \$50 million (the "Original Loan") and a \$15 million bridge loan (the "Bridge Loan") to Magellan.
+In order to fund the remaining balance of approximately \$50 million on the maturity of the Old Debentures, Edco Capital Corporation ("Edco"), a corporation controlled by N. Murray Edwards, the Chairman of the Board of the Corporation, has provided a loan of \$50 million (the "Original Loan") and a \$15 million bridge loan (the "Bridge Loan") to Magellan.
 All of the funds from the Bridge Loan and approximately \$35 million of the funds from the Original Loan were used to repay the balance of the Old Debentures and the \$15 million additional funds from the Original Loan was provided to the Corporation to retire \$15 million of subordinated debt due to Balinhard Capital Corporation ("Balinhard"), a corporation wholly-owned by Larry Moeller, a director of the Corporation.
 In addition, on January 24, 2008, in consideration for the provision of additional security for the Corporation's obligations under its existing secured bank credit facility, Magellan has increased the standby guarantee fee payable to Mr. Edwards from 0.1% per annum to 1.0% per annum of the principal amount guaranteed.
+The fee payable to Mr. Edwards subsequently increased to 1.35% on June 24, 2008 as a result of the amended and restated credit facility agreement.